-In Portugal the Reconquista was completed with the conquest of the Algarve in 1249, while in Spain the Muslims clung on to power in the south.
+In Portugal, the Reconquista was completed with the conquest of the Algarve in 1249, while in Spain the Muslims clung on to power in the south.
 However, this was not to last.
 In 1474, Queen Isabella ascended to the throne of Castile, in northern Spain.
-Her husband Ferdinand was already king of the neighbouring state of Aragón, and they resolved to permanently expel the Muslims from the south.
+Her husband Ferdinand was already king of the neighboring state of Aragón, and they resolved to permanently expel the Muslims from the south.
 The union of the two crowns enabled them to devote more resources to completing the Reconquista.
 It also put an end to centuries of Christian infighting, and this unity coincided with a period of Muslim division.
-From 1482, the monarchs undertook a series of military campaigns to conquer Granada - the last Muslim emirate in the Iberian peninsula.
+From 1482, the monarchs undertook a series of military campaigns to conquer Granada-the last Muslim

+Known as the Catholic Monarchs, Ferdinand and Isabella joined forces and used military might to restore Christianity in Spain, suppress other religions, and colonize the Americas. emirate in the Iberian peninsula.
 The cities were put under siege and fell one by one, until finally the major city of Granada surrendered in 1492.